 Custody Deputies shall investigate and complete reports involving most felonies and all misdemeanor offenses.
+Custody Operations shall ensure that an administrative or criminal investigation is reported for all allegations of sexual abuse and sexual harassment.

 All offense reports shall be reviewed and approved by the on-duty supervisor in the Automated Reporting System.